mfeniseycopes/leet/README.md

 # leetcode-solutions
-A collection of my solutions to coding challenges on [leetcode.com](leetcode.com).
+A collection of my solutions to coding challenges on [leetcode.com](http://leetcode.com).
 They are not always the best, but they are mine.

+Check out my ever improving profile here: [leetcode.com/mfeniseycopes](http://leetcode.com/mfeniseycopes)